douhthood/vector_sample_code/python-oracledb/README.md

     CO_API_KEY   # For Cohere-based Similarity search, get the API Key from cohere.com

-The following Pytohn module needs to be installed:
+The following Python module needs to be installed:

     pip install cohere